-The main external examiner for your course is TBC .
+The main external examiner for your course is Ruth Sykes and she works at the University of Hertford and Central St. Martins.
 Sometimes, your modules may have a different external examiner and your module leader can provide details on request.